 The way many commentators and politicians in the political West are hailing the 2020 Democratic presidential nominee in the U.S.’s bid for the White House, Joe Biden, reminds one of similar praises in 2008.
 Back then, the Democrat’s name on the presidential ballot was Barack Obama – the promises of salvation after eight years of President George W. Bush at the helm of the United States were akin to the hopes especially European’s are pinning on a Biden administration in the election year of 2020.
-A reality check of these overblown hopes and expectations is lest European allies are disillusioned by what they are actually in for.
+A reality check of these overblown hopes and expectations is in order lest European allies are disillusioned by what they are actually in for.
 While it does not come as a surprise that Biden’s elaborations about his possible foreign and security agenda bear heavy similarities to Obama, who he served as Vice President for eight years, an arch of continuity between the incumbent Donald Trump and his Democratic challenger cannot be ignored.

 Factors Uniting, Factors Dividing Trump and Biden